My Father Never Thanked Me For Caring For Him When He Was Sick. Now I Understand Why. Now I Understand Why

 ”

+I’d gone from being the one cared for — especially during my teenage years when anorexia left me down to 60 pounds and in an eating disorder ospital for a year — to being the caretaker.

-My mom and I always had a close relationship.
-When I was in grammar school, I’d work on my homework as Mom, a third-grade teacher, updated her lesson plans sitting next to me.
-During months-long summer vacations in South Florida, Mom would take me to the beach and the hotel pool every day and the planetarium and Parrot Jungle on special occasions.
+My mum and I always had a close relationship.
+When I was in grammar school, I’d work on my homework as Mum, a primary school teacher, updated her lesson plans sitting next to me.
+During months-long summer holidays in South Florida, Mum would take me to the beach and the hotel pool every day and the planetarium and Parrot Jungle on special occasions.
 But most importantly, when I was sick and scared, she’d make same-day doctor’s appointments and arrange for the local pharmacy to drop off medications at home.

 Dad, in turn, had always been a strict parent, a difficult person, and had a penchant for saying hurtful things.

 “You’ll never amount to anything; you’re a disappointment.
 All of my children are,” he’d say, referencing his two older sons.
 It took me into my late 30s to realize Dad was projecting and speaking from an unhealed space dating back to his tumultuous childhood.
 After Dad was abandoned by his father, he had to become a breadwinner to support his mother and three younger sisters.
-He was only in grade school.
+He was only in school at the time.

-Although Dad and I clashed, he’d be the first to mobilize any time I was sick.
-When I fainted after not eating for an entire day, Dad carried me down the stairs, and he and Mom rushed me to the hospital.
+Although Dad and I clashed, he’d be the first to mobilise any time I was sick.
+When I fainted after not eating for an entire day, Dad carried me down the stairs, and he and Mum rushed me to the hospital.

 Advertisement

-But now that I’m processing my still-undetermined medical condition, I can empathize with my late father and how scared he must have felt during the countless routine and invasive exams he underwent.
+But now that I’m processing my still-undetermined medical condition, I can empathise with my late father and how scared he must have felt during the countless routine and invasive exams he underwent.

 “

-Now that I’m processing my still-undetermined medical condition, I can empathize with my late father and how scared he must have felt.
+Now that I’m processing my still-undetermined medical condition, I can empathise with my late father and how scared he must have felt.

 CARMEN CUSIDO